Adam Holmes

 Adam Holmes (born July 31, 1967) is a member of the Ohio House of Representatives, representing the 97th district since 2019.
 A Republican, Holmes' district includes Guernsey County and the majority of Muskingum County.

-A graduate of the United States Naval Academy, Holmes previously served in the United States Marine Corps.
-He currently is the CEO of a mechanical and industrial contracting company in Zanesville, Ohio.
+Holmes is a graduate of the United States Naval Academy, and previously served in the United States Marine Corps.
+He is currently the CEO of a mechanical and industrial contracting company in Zanesville, Ohio.

-In 2019, state Representative Brian Hill was appointed to the Ohio Senate, creating a vacancy in the 97th district.
-Soon after it was announced that Holmes was chosen by Ohio House Republicans to fill the vacancy and serve out the remainder of Hill's term.
+In 2019, State Representative Brian Hill was appointed to the Ohio Senate, creating a vacancy in the 97th district.
+Soon, it was announced that Holmes had been chosen by Ohio House Republicans to fill the vacancy and serve out the remainder of Hill's term.
 He was sworn into office on February 6, 2019.

-Holmes is credited as "Military Strategy Consultant" on the popular science fiction film "Coherence."
+Holmes is credited as "Military Strategy Consultant" in the popular science fiction film Coherence.